J-E-J-S/protocol-scraper/README.md

 * In the 'while count < 3', change the 3 to however many different protocol versions you want to generate (+1)
 	* you will find this on line 41
 * For obscure protocols, sometimes its neccessary to generate more than 3 protocol files to find one that fits your criteria

+**NOTE**: The script will return an error if you try and generate more protocols than there are targets on the site